 Learners read a general description of the function and structure of leaves and examine drawings and microscopic views.
 A matching exercise completes the learning object.

 2D and 3D views used to help convey information from a drafter or designer to the welder are provided.
-This activity will focus on a holder.
+This activity will focus on a mounting wedge.
 A short quiz to test your ability to correctly read this information follows.

 2D and 3D views used to help convey information from a drafter or designer to the welder are provided.
 This activity will focus on a three-step block.
 A short quiz to test your ability to correctly read this information follows.